SoftInstigate/restheart-website/learn/jwt-authentication.md

 {% include docs-head.html %}

-Json Web Token (JWT) Authentication is part of RESTHeart since release 3.3.
+Json Web Token (JWT) Authentication is available starting from RESTHeart 3.3.

 To enable it, you have to add the following configuration fragment to the `restheart.yml` file, editing below parameters accordingly to your needs.